Charles Royer: Directorship at Harvard

 In 1990, Royer succeeded Richard Thornburgh as director of the Harvard Institute of Politics at the John F. Kennedy School of Government.
-Democratic National Committee member Ronald H. Brown of the IOP's senior advisory committee stated, "Mayor Royer believes that people make the real difference in politics, and in bringing the people of his city together he has been one of the most innovative and artful city executives in the nation."
+Democratic National Committee member Ronald H. Brown of the IOP's senior advisory committee stated, "Mayor Royer believes that people make the real difference in politics, and in bringing the people of his city together, he has been one of the most innovative and artful city executives in the nation."
 Royer's appointment created recognition that, as The Seattle Times commented, "not all political savvy emanates from the East Coast."

 From 1995 to 2006, Royer served as director of the National Program Office for the Urban Health Initiative, which is funded by the Robert Wood Johnson Foundation.
 UHI worked closely with five United States cities (Baltimore, Detroit, Oakland, Philadelphia, and Richmond, Virginia) to help improve the health and safety of children living in those areas.

-Recent activities
+Later life and death

-In 2005, he established the non-profit Institute for Community Change to continue guiding work at the national level toward improving the health of communities.
-In 2007, Royer became founding partner in the consulting firm The Royer Group which provides professional consulting services in public policy development, governmental liaison, public finance, business and leadership development, marketing communications and program management.
-He was considered as a possible appointment as King County Executive, a position vacated in May 2009 when Ron Sims was appointed as Deputy Director of United States Department of Housing and Urban Development by the Obama administration.
+In 2005, he founded the non-profit Institute for Community Change to continue guiding work at the national level aimed at improving community health.
+In 2007, Royer became a founding partner of The Royer Group, a consulting firm that provided professional services in public policy development, governmental liaison, public finance, business and leadership development, marketing communications, and program management.
+He was considered for the appointment as King County Executive, a position vacated in May 2009 when Ron Sims was appointed Deputy Director of the United States Department of Housing and Urban Development by the Obama administration.